 \section{\bf Preliminaries on dimer models}

-In this section, we introduce some notions related to dimer models.
-This section is mostly for a review and fixing notations.
-Some important ideas and concepts appearing in this section are derived from theoretical physics (see e.g., \cite{FHK,HK,HV}), and have been developed in the undermentioned references.
+We here introduce some notions related to dimer models.
+This section is mostly for a review and fixing notation.
+Some important ideas and concepts appearing in this section are derived from theoretical physics (see e.g., \cite{FHK,HK,HV}), and have been developed in the various references cited throughout this section.